 - If you see a disk in Finder, you can scan it in DaisyDisk.

-- The application calculates the physical file size, not logical one (except for network drives).
+- The application calculates the physical file size, not logical one (except on network drives).

-- File packages (bundles) appear as solid objects, just like in Finder.
+- Bundles appear as solid objects, just like Finder.

 - DaisyDisk updates the amount of free space for each volume in real time, this may be handy for monitoring.